rust-lang/book/src/using-rust-from-other-languages.md

-% Rust Inside Other Languages
+# Using Rust From Other Languages

 For our third project, we’re going to choose something that shows off one of Rust’s greatest strengths: a lack of a substantial runtime.